AWS PrivateLink & Transit Gateway for System Architects

 VPC Endpoint Types

-Interface Endpoint (ENI-based):
+Interface Endpoint (ENI-based)

-- Elastic Network Interface with private IP address
+- Elastic Network Interface with private IP

-- Supports custom services via PrivateLink
+- Supports most AWS services and custom services

-Gateway Endpoint (Route table-based):
+Gateway Endpoint (Route table-based)

 - Cost: Free (no hourly charge, no data processing fee)